jessiemaui/Spotify-Most-Played-All-Time/README.md

 ### :round_pushpin: Date Continued: November 06, 2024 :mantelpiece_clock: 4:30 AM
 #### After wrapping up the third bullet, I took a half-hour study break to recharge.
 Feeling refreshed, I decided to tackle one more bullet point since it’s my online week and I can sleep in a bit with my classes starting later in the day.
 After a bit of deliberation, I managed to complete a portion of the temporal trend guide question before calling it a night.
 I had no error in making this because this is only about making a visualization using matplotlib and a simple analysis of the graph for an explanation to the question provided.

+#### :heavy_check_mark: Analyze the trends in the number of tracks released over time.
+Plot the number of tracks released per year?

         import matplotlib.pyplot as plt